TheMaroonHatHacker/gnomeforpi/README.md

 Once it's finished, it will reboot, and you'll be faced with a login screen.
 Use the same credetials as above.

+NOTE: Click the cogwheel at the bottom left of the login screen to change to "GNOME on Xorg"

 Everything should be working now.
 You will need to disable animations in tweaks.

 Enjoy!